keghub/unit-testing-csharp/docs/autofixture/moq-glue-library.md

 Once a fixture is enriched with `AutoMoqCustomization`, developers can use it to request anonymous instances of non-concrete types.

 This can be done in these ways.
-- By requesting directly for the type.
+- By requesting directly the type to be mocked.
 In this case an [implicit mock](../moq/implicit-mocks.md) will be returned.
-- By requesting for a mock of the type
+- By requesting for a mock of the type.
+In this case an instance of `Mock<T>` will be returned.

 It is important to note that [_freezing_](./type-customization.md#freeze) is supported in both cases.